M-earnest/GitHub_practice/lecture/content/github_tutorial.md

 - In GitKraken, click the Pull button.
 - GitKraken will detect the conflicting changes and show a merge conflict notification

+ screenshot conflict_warning

 #### Step 11: Resolve a Merge Conflict in GitKraken

 Resolving conflicts ensures both sets of changes are merged without losing data.
 GitKraken’s visual tools make this process easier to understand and control.

-- In the left panel, click the conflicted file ice_cream.md.
+- In the right panel, click the conflicted file ice_cream.md.
 - GitKraken will open a 3-way merge editor:
     - The left side shows your local changes.
     - The right side shows the incoming changes from GitHub.
     - The middle area is where you choose how to resolve the conflict.

 - Use the interface to:
     - Accept one side,